Langona sabulosa

 Langona sabulosa is a species of jumping spider in the genus Langona that lives in Namibia.
 It was first described in 2011 by Wanda Wesołowska.
-The spider is large with a cephalothorax between 2.2 and 4 mm long and a abdomen between 2.2 and 4.5 mm.
+The spider is large with a cephalothorax between 2.2 and 4 mm long and an abdomen between 2.2 and 4.5 mm.
 The female is noticeably larger than the male and has a very different shape to its much larger abdomen, being more heart-shaped than oval.
 It has the toothless chelicerae typical of the genus.
 The abdomen has a large leaf-like pattern, which differentiates it from other species in the genus, as can the yellowish-orange colour of the pedipalps on the male.
 The female has a unique epigyne that led Wesołowska to question where it should be allocated in the subtribe Aelurillina.

 Taxonomy

 Langona sabulosa ia a jumping spider that was first described by the Polish arachnologist Wanda Wesołowska in 2011.
 It was one of over 500 species that she has identified.
 She placed it in the genus Langona, first described by Eugène Simon in 1901, on the basis of its morphological features common with other species previously described, although she expressed doubt on its exact relationship with the genus.
 The genus was listed in the subtribe Aelurillina in the tribe Aelurillini by Wayne Maddison in 2015.
 These were allocated to the clade Saltafresia.
 In 2017, the genus was grouped with nine other genera of jumping spiders under the name Aelurillines.
 It is particularly closely related to the genus Aelurillus, after which the group is named.
 The name of the species recalls the sandy environments where it lives.